EdOber-DA/sqlalchemy-challenge/README.md

 * [Code:](Code)

-  * [Part 1 - Climate Analysis - Jupyter Notebook](Code/climate_analysis.ipynb) - creates engine to connecto sqlite database and produces: Precipitation analysis plot / summary stats and  Stattion Analysis and temperature histogram.
+  * [Part 1 - Climate Analysis - Jupyter Notebook](Code/climate_analysis.ipynb) - creates engine to connect to the sqlite database and produces: Precipitation analysis plot / summary stats and  Station Analysis and temperature histogram.

-  * [Part 2 - Climate App - Flask App and Python code](Code/ClimateApp.py)- 5 routes as requested for: preciitation analysis, station list, temperture observations for station with most observations, and 2 date based queries for creating summary statistics on temperatures.
+  * [Part 2 - Climate App - Flask App and Python code](Code/ClimateApp.py)- 5 routes as requested for: precipitation analysis, station list, temperture observations for station with most observations, and 2 date based queries for creating summary statistics on temperatures.

 * [Resources](resources)